chtrembl/azure-devops/README.md

 Azure DevOps is awesome (as you probably already know) however there are some really great tools for interacting with its data using the Azure DevOps Rest API https://learn.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.1 and WIQL Queries https://learn.microsoft.com/en-us/azure/devops/boards/queries/wiql-syntax?view=azure-devops

 The DevOps Boards View App is a standalone Spring Boot App that you can build & run locally with only Docker needed!
-It allows you to learn about interacting with Azure DevOps Rest API and see how you could push/pull data for your own use cases as well.
+It allows you to learn about interacting with Azure DevOps Rest API and see how you could push/pull data for your own use cases.
 This app serves as a starter app to pull all projects and specified work items for a given organization giving a high level glance of each project, quickly, outside of the DevOps product itself.
 It also rolls up the last changed date to any of the work items that were queried from the REST api and displays that with the project meta data.
-Feel free to check it out!

 ## Building and Running the ado-boards-view app locally